 The Crystal16 offers invaluable assistance throughout the various stages of the drug development life cycle.
 Medium throughput hydrate screening can be performed on the Crystal16.
 Sistla et al described since a few years ago, a medium-throughput screen using the Crystal16 with an accelerated thermal cycle in a mixed solvent system .
 They have successfully tested nine compounds to demonstrate:

-Were identified.
 With only 15-20 mg of compound a medium throughput screen can be performed by using the Crystal16 instrument.

 To address and ensure that the screen maintains adequate water activity during the temperature cycling, a well temperature controlled instrument such as Crystal16 and mixed solvent systems with high water activity (> 0.8) at 25°C need to be considered.
 For typical water miscible solvents used for hydrate screening such as methanol, ethanol, isopropanol, acetone, and acetonitrile, high water activities (> 0.8) are achieved at water concentrations of 20–65% v/v.
 Using these solvent mixtures allows for higher solubility, while allowing for adequate water activity in the mixtures throughout the process and especially when the compounds start to relieve the supersaturation and precipitate out .
 The Crystal16 provides an accurate temperature control and in combination with the transmission technology, offers the perfect tool to easily assess solubilization.